DrWhoCares/imgdanke/README.md

 </details>

+#### -nodithering
+Disables dithering when performing lossy operations.
+Can potentially produce a smaller, and more accurate result when using `-pngpalette` values of `75` (184c) or greater.
+More extensive testing needs to be done to find appropriate recommendations.
+Enabled by default for the 8bpp color, pingo preset.
 #### -sb
 Runs through a more stringent set of tests to produce a better result.
 This is recommended over `-sa`.
 #### -sa